|

 Are they nervous?

 Baby Vasas at weaning are very jumpy but grow out of it.
-They have
+They

-evolved to grow and wean at one of the fastest rates of all parrots, probably
+evolved to grow and wean at one of the fastest rates of all parrots,

 due to some natural predator that preys on them at the